LoopKit/loopdocs/docs/browser/prepare-app.md

 1. [Configure](#configure-identifiers-for-loop){: target="_blank" } them to associate the correct App Group with specific identifiers
 2. [Create](#create-loop-app-in-app-store-connect){: target="_blank" } the *Loop* App.

+Some people get confused on this page.
+Many of the links look similar but are actually different pages at *Apple*.

+!!! important "Ask For Help Early"
+    Please if you are having trouble - [ask for help early by clicking on this link](bb-errors.md#help-with-errors){: target="_blank" }.

 ## Configure Identifiers for Loop

 ???+ tip "Background Information (Click to open/close)"